JsyTim/VAST_Mini_Challenge_Three/README.md

 ![alt text](https://github.com/JsyTim/VAST_Mini_Challenge_Two/blob/master/images/region3_anomaly.png)

-#### b.
-Which regions of the city have greater uncertainty of radiation measurement?
-Use visual analytics to explain your rationale.

-As we explained above, region 3, region 9 have greater uncertainty of radiation measurement.
+Therefore, from our visualization, we find that region 3, region 9 have greater uncertainty in terms of radiation measurement.

-#### c.
-What effects do you see in the sensor readings after the earthquake and other major events?
-What effect do these events have on uncertainty?